 Marjal Pego-Oliva Natural Park

-Marjal Pego-Oliva is situated between the provinces of Alicante and Valencia.
-The western half belongs to (Alicante) and the eastern part to Oliva (Valencia).
-The space contains dunes, malladas, river and cultivated areas.
+The Marjal de Pego-Oliva is located between the provinces of Alicante and Valencia.
+The western half belongs to Pego (Alicante) and the eastern half to Oliva (Valencia).
+In this area there are dunes, malladas (saline depressions), rivers and farmlands.

 Alicante - Alacant (Region of Valencia):